badshah400/tartex/README.md

 ```

 `texmode` is one of `pdf` or `ps` by default, as detemined from the contents of
 the source dir.
-It may be overridden by the `--latexmk_tex` option.
+It may be overridden by the `--latexmk-tex` option.

 ## License